dod-iac/terraform-aws-s3-bucket/README.md

 ## Terraform Version

 Terraform 0.13.
 Pin module version to ~> 1.0.0 .
-Submit pull-requests to master branch.
+Submit pull-requests to main branch.

 Terraform 0.11 and 0.12 are not supported.